-Whether you have an indoor or outdoor ice rink, the experts at MyLEDLightingGuide can help convert your lighting over to LED, whether its new fixtures or retrofitting your existing fixtures.
-We can easily replace both HID and fluorescent fixtures.
+If you have an indoor or outdoor ice rink, MyLEDLightingGuide will help convert you over to LED lighting.
+We can replace both HID and fluorescent fixtures.
 And - LEDs love the cold!

-Ice & hockey rinks can be indoors or outdoors.
-Converting to LED makes sense in both cases, offering bright, high quality light while consuming a fraction of what Metal Halide and HPS lights consume.
+Converting your ice rink to LED makes sense.
+It offers bright, high quality light while consuming a fraction of HID lights.
 Create brighter rink surface areas and save money on your operating costs up to 75%.

 LED Hockey Rink Lights

 LED Lights for Hockey and Ice Skating Rinks